s225282372/Guessing-Game/README.md

 python "Guessing Game Version 3.py"

+> 📦 Technologies Used :

+Python 3.x

+Tkinter GUI Toolkit

+JSON for persistent score storage

+> 🧠 How to Play

+1. Choose a difficulty level.

+2. Toggle between Light or Dark theme (optional).

+3. Type your number guess in the input field.

+4. Click Guess or press Enter.

+5. You have a limited number of tries based on the difficulty.

+6. Use the Hint button to get help (even/odd).

+7. Click Scores to view the best times across sessions.

+8. Try to beat your best score! 💪

 > ✅ Requirements

 Python 3.x

 Tkinter (comes built-in with Python)

+> 📁 File Info

+*highscores.json*: Automatically generated to store best times by difficulty.

 > 🧱 Future Enhancements (Planned)